NAE producers need to focus on Eimeria oocysts for more effective control of coccidiosis, necrotic enteritis

 Another approach is to use coccidiosis vaccination during warmer weather, when there’s generally less coccidial pressure, and then switch to non-ionophore anticoccidials during colder months.

-A third option for NAE-production schemes is the so-called bio-shuttle program, where either in ovo or vaccination at day of age is followed by a non-ionophore anticoccidial administered.
-Controlled studies show this hybrid approach can reduce the incidence of coccidiosis in NAE birds, which in turn leads to fewer NE lesions, less mortality and better feed conversion.1 Timing of the medication is vitally important so it’s a good idea to enlist input from your flock veterinarian, who can help devise the best plan of action.
+A third option for NAE-production schemes is the so-called bio-shuttle program, where either in ovo or day of age vaccination is followed by a non-ionophore anticoccidial administered.
+Controlled studies show this hybrid approach can reduce the incidence of coccidiosis in NAE birds, which in turn leads to fewer NE lesions, less mortality and better feed conversion.[i]
+Timing of the medication is vitally important so it’s a good idea to enlist input from your flock veterinarian, who can help devise the best plan of action.
 If the anticoccidial is administered too soon, it will kill the vaccine’s coccidial oocysts before they cycle and birds won’t develop the necessary immunity.
 On the other hand, if the medication is administered too late, Clostridium infection may develop, leading to NE.

 NAE producers who don’t use coccidiosis vaccines must rely solely on non-ionophore anticoccidials.
 With so few options in the toolbox, it becomes even more important to closely monitor the situation with regular posting sessions.